-- 1 To enable DXi Accent, select the Enable Inline Dedupe with Accent check box. - Or to disable DXi Accent, clear the Enable Inline Dedupe with Accent check box. - 2 (Optional) Select the Use Encryption check box selected to enable encryption when sending OST data from the media server to the DXi. - Or clear the Use Encryption check box to disable encryption when sending OST data from the media server to the DXi. - If encryption is enabled, select an encryption strength (128-bit or 256-bit).
-Using 256-bit encryption (default) provides a stronger level of security but may have an impact on system performance in some situations.
+- 1 To enable DXi Accent, select the Enable Inline Dedupe with Accent check box. - Or to disable DXi Accent, clear the Enable Inline Dedupe with Accent check box. - 2 To enable or disable encryption when sending OST data from the media server to the DXi, select an option in the Encryption dropdown box: - None OST data is not encrypted. - Default AES 128 OST data is encrypted using AES 128-bit encryption. - Default AES 256 OST data is encrypted using AES 256-bit encryption. - TLS with AES 256 OST data is encrypted using AES 256-bit encryption with Transport Layer Security (TLS).

+Note: Using 256-bit encryption provides a stronger level of security but may have an impact on system performance in some situations.